statbiophys/soNNia/README.md

 ```

 In the examples folder there is a python notebook  (or alternatively the example_pipeline script) which shows the main properties of the software.
+The fig2_paper folder contains all scripts and explanations needed to reproduce figure 2 of the soNNia paper.

 ## Command line console scripts